Jamesits/dropWPBT/README.md

 # dropWPBT

-Disables the WPBT table in your firmware.
+Disables the WPBT in your firmware.
 This program use a non-permenant, non-destructive method to remove the table from system memory, so it should be executed every time the computer is rebooted before Windows bootloader starts.

 ## Usage

 ### Requirements

+* amd64 architecture
-* UEFI-enabled firmware
+* UEFI firmware
-* Disabled Secure Boot (or sign it yourself)
+* disabled Secure Boot (or sign it yourself)

 ### Installation

-#### With 3rd party bootloader
+#### With a 3rd party bootloader

 Put `dropWPBT.efi` to a location where it will be executed every time before Windows starts.